 Many of the emerging pathogens of greatest concern are pathogenic viruses.
 How long these viruses last on surfaces can play a role in the disease transmission.
-SARS-CoV-2 is a pathogenic virus.
+SARS-CoV-2, the coronavirus that causes COVID-19, is a pathogenic virus.

 Because the occurrence of emerging viral pathogens is less common and less predictable than established pathogens, few if any EPA-registered disinfectant product labels specify use against this category of infectious agents.
 Therefore, in 2016, EPA provided a voluntary, two-stage process to enable use of certain EPA-registered disinfectant products against emerging viral pathogens not identified on the product label.

 A company can apply for an emerging viral pathogen claim, even before an outbreak occurs, based on previous EPA-approved claims for harder-to-kill viruses.

 EPA reviews the supporting information and determines if the claim is acceptable.
 Once approved, a company can make certain off-label claims as specified in that guidance in the event of an outbreak such as SARS-CoV-2 (COVID-19).
 For instance, the preapproved company can include certain statements about expected efficacy on:

 - technical literature distributed to health care facilities, physicians, nurses, and public health officials;